joeinman/EmbedLog/README.md

 - **Multiple Log Levels**: Supports logging at various severity levels (INFO, WARNING, ERROR, DEBUG).
 - **Lightweight**: Designed to keep the memory footprint low, making it suitable for embedded applications.
-- **Customizable**: The library can be easily customized to work with different flash memory configurations by providing appropriate output and timestamp functions.
+- **Customizable**: The library can be easily customized to work with different microcontrollers by providing the appropriate output and timestamp functions.

 ## Basic Example: